google/codeworld/web/help/GuideUnit1.md

     The `circle` function needs only a single number, which is the *radius* of the circle.
-Radius means the number of units from the center of the circle to the edge.
+Radius means the number of units from the center of the circle to the outside.

 !!! : Nested rectangles
     ~~~~~ . clickable